Read on for 7 simple mindfulness exercises for adults!

 Continue this practice for various activities, especially when it comes to things you need to get done during the day!

-What are some other calming mindfulness exercises for adults?
-How do you think you can be more mindful in your daily life?
+In your experience, what are some other helpful mindfulness exercises for adults?
+Also, how do you think you can be more mindful in your daily life?